 The size choice is not only about contract limit.
 It also affects monthly subscription cost, activation amortization, and the practical position-sizing decisions you make day to day.
 A trader running 2-mini positions on a 50K is using 40 percent of contract capacity; the same trader on a 100K is using 20 percent and has materially more upside before hitting the cap.
 Match the size to the typical position size you actually trade, not to the maximum you imagine yourself growing into.

 From a buffer perspective the difference is structural.
-The 50K has $2,000 MLL distance on Standard; the 100K has $4,000.
+The 50K has a $2,000 MLL distance on Premium; the 100K has $4,000.
 A bad session that costs $1,500 ends meaningfully different on the two sizes.
 The 50K survives barely, the 100K survives comfortably.
 If your typical bad day exceeds $1,000, the 100K may be the right starting point despite the higher subscription.

 Common mistakes on the 50K